 - cervical cancer

-- severe narrowing of the cervix, called stenosis
+- cervical stenosis (severe narrowing of the cervix)

-- bleeding for more than two days post-biopsy
+- bleeding for more than two days after the biopsy

 - heavy bleeding

 - abnormal or foul-smelling vaginal discharge

 An endometrial biopsy is normal when no abnormal cells or cancer is found.
 Results are considered abnormal when:

 - a benign (noncancerous) growth is present